The Eagles made DK Metcalf mad, and he made them pay in a Seahawks win

 “DK is doing his thing,” Carroll said.
 “He’s making it known that he’s not just out there catching footballs — he’s doing the whole game and he’s blocking and giving good effort and being tough and all that.”

 Metcalf’s total could have been even higher if he hadn’t dropped a catchable pass in the left side of the end zone in the fourth quarter.
 No matter.
 Metcalf has surpassed 1,000 yards for the first time in his career, making him the fastest (11 games) receiver in Seahawks history to reach the 1,000-yard mark.
-The previous mark was 13 games (1979, 1985 by Steve Largent and 2004 by Darrell Jackson).
+The previous mark was 13 games (1979, 1985 Steve Largent and 2004 Darrell Jackson).

 Metcalf’s 1,039 receiving yards are the most in the NFL this season.